aleshaleksey/fansys23/06-abilities.md

 - If the difference in CON between the two forms would increase, or decrease, the SP maximum, SP changes by the difference.
 For example if a character has +2 [CON], but its alternate form has +3 [CON] and the character has 6 SP dice and a level of 3, its main form would have 18 SP, and its alternate form would have 21 SP.
 Thus if a character fights in its alternate form and is reduced to 9/21 SP, when it returns to the main form, it would have 6/18 SP.
 If it has 2/21 SP it will return to 0/18 and take 1 HP damage.
 - Switching between forms does not use SP or MP dice.
 However, when a character has 0 MP or 0 MP dice, it cannot switch between forms.
 - Switching between forms does not in any way affect equipment or items carried by the character.
 Equipment that is incompatible with the character's may be shed or damaged.
+- If the entity that is chosen as the alternate form *itself* has the "Alternate Form" ability, then this ability is not inherited.

 This ability is potentially broken and should only be included in a game by consensus within the group.